JuliaML/MLDatasets.jl/README.md

 ## Contributing to MLDatasets

-New dataset contributions are warmly welcome.
-See `src/Cora/Cora.jl` for an example of a minimal implementation.
+Pull requests contributing new datasets are warmly welcome.
+See the source code of any of the currently implemented datasets, e.g. `src/datasets_misc/iris.jl`, for examples.

 ## License